rundeck/docs/docs/administration/configuration/database/mysql.md

 Finally you can start rundeck.
 If you see a startup error about database access, make sure that the hostname that the Mysql server sees from the client is the same one you granted access to.

+NB: `myserver` , `rundeckuser` and `rundeckpassword` should be match your environment and mysql configuration.
+If you install rundeck & MySQL-server on one server, `myserver` is localhost.
+If you install rundeck & MySQL-server on different servers, `myserver` should be IP address or hostname of server which installed MySQL-server.

 NB: `autoReconnect=true` will fix a common problem where the Rundeck server's connection to Mysql is dropped after a period of inactivity, resulting in an error message: "Message: Can not read response from server.
 Expected to read 4 bytes, read 0 bytes before connection was unexpectedly lost."

 See more about [configuring the Mysql JDBC Connector/J URL](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-reference-configuration-properties.html).